 - Incorporate plants that not only look pretty, but help purify the air

-4. Get the lighting right
+4. Get the lighting, temperature, and air quality right

 Daylight helps people regulate circadian rhythms, so they don’t experience unnecessary stress.
 A thoughtful workplace design maximizes natural light for this purpose, while strategically incorporating artificial light.
 This may include: